nicolasdao/userin/README.md

 # userin &middot; [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
-UserIn is an Express middleware to build Authorization Servers that support OAuth 2.0 workflows and integrate with Federated Identity Providers (e.g., Google, Facebook, GitHub).
+UserIn is an NodeJS Express middleware to build Authorization Servers that support OAuth 2.0 workflows and integrate with Federated Identity Providers (e.g., Google, Facebook, GitHub).
 Its `openid` mode exposes an API that complies to the OpenID Connect specification.
-UserIn's goal is to let developers focus on implementing basic CRUD operations only (e.g., get user by ID, insert token's claims object) using the backend storage of their choice while UserIn takes care of all the OAuth 2.0/OpenID Connect flows.
+With UserIn, the OAuth 2.0/OpenID Connect flows are abstracted so that developers focus only on implementing basic CRUD operations (e.g., get user by ID, insert token's claims object) using the backend storage of their choice.

 # Table of contents